- Bilirubin is found in the liver and is produced when red blood cells break down.

 - High levels of bilirubin can cause jaundice and may be a sign of liver disease.

-Bilirubin is a brownish-yellow pigment that is produced when red blood cells break down.
+Bilirubin is a brownish-yellow pigment that’s produced when red blood cells break down.
 The substance is found in the liver and is normally passed out of the body during digestion.
 The natural process of red blood cells dying while new cells are produced means that everyone has bilirubin in their bodies.

-Testing bilirubin levels through urinalysis is painless, but requires a time commitment and attention to detail.
+Testing bilirubin levels through urinalysis is painless, but it requires a time commitment and attention to detail.
 A thorough and accurate test requires you to collect your urine over the course of 24 hours.

-You may use a small cup to collect the urine and pour it into the container to make the process easier.
+You may use a clean, small cup to collect the urine and pour it into the container to make the process easier.
 Cover the container tightly after each use and store it in the refrigerator during the 24-hour collection period.

 Collect your urine again on the morning of the second day.
-This is your last collection, and should be your first urination of the morning.
-Label the container with your name and the date, and return the full container to the lab facility.
+This is your last collection, and it should be your first urination of the morning.
+Label the container with your name and the date, and then return the full container to the lab facility.